vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 ---
 title: How do I pilot and deploy Microsoft Defender for Cloud Apps?
-description: How to pilot and deploy Microsoft Defender for Cloud Apps in your production Microsoft 365 tenant. search.appverid: met150 ms.service: defender-xdr f1.keywords:
+description: Learn how to pilot and deploy Microsoft Defender for Cloud Apps as part of Microsoft Defender XDR to enhance your organization's security posture. search.appverid: met150 ms.service: defender-xdr f1.keywords: